Last updated on 16 June 2023

 The SATC collects personal information from direct and online marketing, online information requests, consumer surveys, interviews, competition entries and promotional media.
 This information will be collected on the basis of consent which will be requested at the time of collection of the information.
 The information relates to holiday preferences, tourism product information sources and buying influences.
 The information collected might include, but is not limited to the following:

-The SATC may use this information for marketing purposes, i.e, to keep you informed about events, products and to distribute relevant promotional offers specific to South Australian Tourism.
+The SATC may use this information for marketing and/or research purposes including to keep you informed about events, products and to distribute relevant promotional offers specific to South Australian Tourism, to conduct market research and analysis, and to seek feedback to help SATC improve and customise its products and services.
 Before we do so, however, the SATC will offer you the opportunity to choose whether or not to have your personal information used in this way.
-You may at any time choose not to receive marketing materials from us by following the unsubscribe instructions included in each e-mail you receive, by indicating so when we call you, or by contacting the SATC directly.
+You may at any time choose not to receive marketing and market research materials from us by following the unsubscribe instructions included in each e-mail you receive, by indicating so when we call you, or by contacting the SATC directly.

 Third Party Processors